Object-Oriented Programming

 Here’s an example of how exception handling works in VB.NET:

-Try ' Some code that might throw an exception Catch ex As Exception ' Code to handle the exception Finally ' Code that will always execute, regardless of whether an exception was thrown or not End Try
+' Code that will always execute, regardless of whether an exception was thrown or not

 In this example, we have a Try block that contains some code that might throw an exception.
 If an exception is thrown, execution will immediately jump to the Catch block, which contains code to handle the exception.